uh-dcm/qualitative-research-and-computers/docs/closed-coding/index.md

 To quantify these, scholars can compute **inter-rater reliability score**, including [Cohen's kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa).
 Different scholars and fields have a bit different ideas on expected values, but usually for Cohen's kappa > 0.60 is seen acceptable and > 0.8 good.

+If the validity does not achieve these threshold values, it is common to discuss and educate people doing classification work.
+Furthermore, the code book can be supplemented with examples and further elaboration of these what codes mean and how they should be applied.

 ## Example papers